6 Request Compute, Memory, and Latency Bottlenecks

 Everything up to this point has optimized the cost of individual prefill or decode steps.
 But there’s a more fundamental constraint we haven’t attacked yet: the autoregressive loop itself.
 Standard decoding produces one token per forward pass, and each token depends on the previous one.
 For a 500-token response, that’s 500 sequential forward passes through the entire model.
 Even if each pass is perfectly optimized, you’re still bound by the serial dependency chain.

-This section covers techniques that break or amortize that sequential constraint – generating multiple tokens per model invocation.
+This section covers techniques that break or amortize that sequential constraint, generating multiple tokens per model invocation.

 The core idea of speculative decoding

-Speculative decoding (Leviathan et al. 2022; Chen et al. 2023) is based on a simple but powerful observation: verifying a sequence of tokens is cheaper than generating them one at a time.
+Speculative decoding (Leviathan et al. 2022; Chen et al. 2023) is based on a simple but powerful observation: verifying a sequence of multiple tokens is cheaper than generating them one at a time.

 Acceptance rate and expected speedup